-When you reduce the EDB file size, it not only makes space for more emails but also brings more benefits to the Exchange Server.
+When you reduce EDB file size, it not only makes space for more emails but also brings more benefits to the Exchange Server.

 You can get the amount of whitespace in a database by running the following cmdlets in Exchange Management Shell: